 All two-week wait referrals made using this pathway are booked into a virtual clinic (CAS) managed by the CDDFT patient booking team.
 The responsible consultant logs into e-RS every day to check for new referrals.
-The photographs allow the dermatology team to triage the patient effectively or redirect to plastic surgery or maxillofacial surgery.
-The dermatology team identifies poor quality images and this data is shared by the Trust with CCGs to identify practices where further training may be required.
+The photographs allow the dermatology team to triage the patient effectively or redirect them to plastic surgery or maxillofacial surgery.
+The dermatology team identifies poor-quality images and this data is shared by the Trust with CCGs to identify practices where further training may be required.

-Roadshows and time out sessions were carried out across five localities to train GPs and practice staff to use the equipment and take high quality photos.
+Roadshows and time-out sessions were carried out across five localities to train GPs and practice staff to use the equipment and take high-quality photos.
 The Trust agreed to change job plans to allow dermatologists adequate time to triage the referrals.

 The Consultant Connect App is also increasingly used by GPs to send images to the Trust via e-RS Advice and Guidance.

 The Consultant Connect information governance (IG)-secure platform makes it easy for clinicians to take photos with the Consultant Connect App and attach them to referrals sent via the NHS e-Referral Service.
 Images and notes are stored automatically in an IG secure cloud (not on the phone).
-Images and a pdf summary can be downloaded by clinicians or administrative staff from photosaf.com.
+Images and a PDF summary can be downloaded by clinicians or administrative staff from photosaf.com.

 The Consultant Connect PhotoSAF app: